roryprimrose/roryprimrose.github.io/_posts/2006-08-21-do-they-ever-look-like-you-thought-.md

 ---
-title: Do they ever look like you thought? categories : .Net, IT Related, Personal tags : ASP.Net, TechEd
+title: Do they ever look like you thought?
+categories: .Net, IT Related, Personal
+tags: ASP.Net, TechEd
 date: 2006-08-21 09:05:00 +10:00
 ---